Ocean liner vs cruise ship, are the two vessels in competition? Not quite.

 In 1840, the RMS Britannia was completed for the British and North American Royal Mail Steam Packet Company (later called Cunard) and was the first ocean liner in today's sense of the term.

-Constructed of wood and powered by steam, Britannia could more or less transport passengers across the Atlantic on a routine and timely manner.
-But the newness of steam technology led a prudent and cautious public to perceive these new ships as unreliable, which meant that steam powered liners would be fitted with auxiliary sails in their infancy in order to provide backup and additional efficiency.
+Constructed of wood and powered by steam, Britannia could more or less transport passengers across the Atlantic in a routine and timely manner.
+However, the newness of steam technology led a prudent and cautious public to perceive these new ships as unreliable, which meant that steam powered liners would be fitted with auxiliary sails in their infancy in order to provide backup and additional efficiency.

 Cunard ships Umbria and Etruria were the last auxiliary liners to be built.

 In an increasingly connected world, these ships became the only way to cross.
-And so the money and incentive was available to build stronger and faster ships, leading to an explosion of technological development in the industry.
+And so the money and incentives were available to build stronger and faster ships, leading to an explosion of technological development in the industry.

 The years between 1840 and 1920 saw the transition from auxiliary to paddlewheel to propeller driven ships and increase in maximum size from 2300 tons to 52,000 tons and a decrease in the total westbound Atlantic Crossing time from 13 days, 12 hours to four days 11 hours.